Compose SSO for Amazon Data Sources¶

 When Alation users query data sources in Compose, run table and column profiles, or upload data from the catalog, they need to authenticate against the data source they are working with.

-When SSO authentication is configured for an AWS data source, the Alation server does not store the database credentials of users who establish connections from the catalog and Compose.
+When SSO authentication is configured for an Amazon data source, the Alation server does not store the database credentials of users who establish connections from the catalog and Compose.
 Users authenticate with the IdP and receive temporary access to the AWS resources through the AWS STS API.

 1 - Alation user begins authentication to access an AWS resource